Shade-grown coffee: Species diversity

 Recent studies have shown that there is a direct correlation between the structural complexity of a coffee plantation and the number of species that can be found there.
-The forest-like structure of shade coffee farms provides habitat for a great number of migratory and resident birds, reptiles, ants, butterflies, bats, plants and other organisms.
-Of all agricultural land uses, shade-grown coffee is most likely the crop that supports the highest diversity of migratory birds, native flora and fauna.
+The forest-like structure of shade coffee farms provides habitat for a great number of migratory and resident birds, reptiles, ants, butterflies, bats, plants and other organisms.Of all agricultural land uses, shade-grown coffee is most likely the crop that supports the highest diversity of migratory birds, native flora and fauna.
 In all of the studies, a clear spectrum of species richness emerged ranging from high species diversity in "rustic" shaded polycultures to extremely low species diversity in unshaded monocultures.
+Shade-grown systems provide important habitat for birds and other wildlife due to their forest like environments.

 Plants

 Biological diversity in traditional "rustic" plantations can be extremely high, ranging from 90 to 120 species of plants on a single site.
 Tree species richness in shade-grown coffee sites ranges from 13 to 58 species per site.
 Herb diversity was found to be 2 to 4 times that of tree diversity on any given site, and shrub diversity was fairly low in all sites.
 Epiphytes are also extremely diverse in shaded polycultures; 90 total epiphytic species were found in 10 sites of shade-grown coffee plots.